Edmund Potter: Family

-Edmund Potter was the son of James (2).
-He lived with his wife Jessica Crompton of Lancaster, in Greenheys, Manchester.
-In 1842 they moved to Dinting Lodge, Glossop.
+In 1842 the couple moved to Dinting Lodge, Glossop.
 He was the first Edmund Potter of the Dinting Vale Printworks, which he ran with Charles Potter, the son of his uncle John.
 Later the partnership was dissolved and Charles moved to Darwen where he became a printer of wallpaper.
 Edmund had seven children and two are of note.
 Edmund (2) succeeded his father in the business in 1862, and Rupert became a barrister.
-Rupert's two children, Walter Bertram Potter and Beatrix Potter were both artists of some renown.
+Rupert's daughter Beatrix Potter was the famous children's author and illustrator.

 Calico printing

 Calico used to be printed from wooden blocks, was heavily taxed and suffered from labour relation problems.
 Potter mechanised the process.
 He became the largest printer of calico in the world.
 The firm merged with other rival companies to form the Calico Printers' Association in 1899, which in 1948 printed 15000 mi of calico.

 Benevolence

 Edmund Potter was a very strong believer that everyone should receive an education.
 In 1885 he built a reading room and library, well stocked with books and papers in his work's yard for his workers.
 When he bought the nearby Dinting Mill from the Wagstaffes, he used the upper floor as a dayschool for both boys and girls and for some of his young part-time workers.
 The lower floor was used to extract the black dye from logwood, and the mill subsequently became known as Logwood mill.